fai1604/fai1604/README.md

 -->

 - I'm a sophomore Computer Science student, majoring in Software Engineering, at University of Malaya.
-- I'm focusing mostly on full-stack development.
-I'm currently learning and exploring React.js while polishing my JavaScript skills.
+- My main focus is front-end development.
+I am currently programming in PHP as well.
-- My skills include HTML, CSS, Javascript and Node.js.
+- My skills include HTML, CSS, Javascript, PHP and Node.js.
-- For back-end framework, I use Express.js.
 - For front-end framework, I use SemanticUI and Bootstrap 4.
-- To contact me, you can email me at mohamadfairuz1604@gmail.com
+- You can email me at mohamadfairuz1604@gmail.com.